-REAC agrees to review thereviews financial reports submitted by Borrowers, which may or may not result in referrals that are currently automatically generated.
-REAC will manually direct such automatic referrals toto either the DEC or ORCF for action based on the agreed upon thresholdsautomated referral criteria.
-Although the ORCF will have the lead responsibility for compliance assessment and enforcement of projects not automatically referred to the DEC (see the financial operations sections of Asset Management, Chapter4Chapter 4), the ORCF may make an elective referral to the DEC of any projects that it deems necessary for enforcement actions (e. g., if quarterly interim Operator financial statements received by the Lenders suggest financial failings or compliance issues).
+REAC agrees to review the financial referrals that are currently automatically generated.
+REAC will manually direct such automatic referrals to the DEC or ORCF for action based on the agreed upon thresholds.
+Although the ORCF will have the lead responsibility for compliance assessment and enforcement of projects not automatically referred to the DEC (see the financial operations sections of Asset Management, Chapter4), the ORCF may make an elective referral to the DEC of any projects that it deems necessary for enforcement actions (e. g., if quarterly interim Operator financial statements received by the Lenders suggest financial failings or compliance issues).
 Before doing so, ORCF will coordinate the referral with the DEC.

 Upon receipt of a referral, the DEC will analyze the administrative record and the pertinent financial statements.
-If necessary, the DEC will request information and/or documentation from the Borrowerappropriate participant or its representative to determine if a compliance violation occurred.
-Should the Borrowerparticipant refuse to comply with the request for information, fail to resolve a compliance deficiency after having received a corrective action request from the DEC, or commit repeated violations of any of its business agreements with HUD, HUD willmay initiate appropriate administrative and/or enforcement action.
+If necessary, the DEC will request information and/or documentation from the Borrower to determine if a compliance violation occurred.
+Should the Borrower refuse to comply with the request for information, fail to resolve a compliance deficiency after having received a corrective action request from the DEC, or commit repeated violations of any of its business agreements with HUD, HUD will initiate appropriate administrative and/or enforcement action.